 Large Language Models (LLMs) have transformed the way businesses generate content, engage with customers, and streamline complex processes.
 Yet, the effectiveness of a fine-tuned model hinges entirely on the quality of its training data, making it either a powerful asset or a costly risk.

-Preparing this dataset is a foundational step in any LLM fine-tuning strategy and comes with four major challenges: data unification, bias management, data annotation, and synthetic content generation.
+Preparing this dataset is a foundational step in any LLM fine-tuning strategy and comes with four major challenges that must be handled as part of a comprehensive data preparation framework that is based on four pillars: data unification, bias management, data annotation, and synthetic content generation.

 In the previous post, you explored the challenge of data unification.
 This article, the second in a four-part series on training data preparation, focuses on data filtering and managing marketing bias within your dataset.